jodiejacobs/Tutorials/Assembly_Tutorial.md

 ssh ${SLURM_NODELIST}
 ```

 Once you ssh to the node where you've been granted resources, you should see the host in the terminal prompt change from the login node (ie. `aanakamo@hb-login`) to a different node (ie. `aanakamo@hbnode-03`).
-It will also return you to your home directory, so change back into your bootcamp directory.
+It will also return you to your home directory, so change back into your directory.
 ```
 cd wRi_Riv84
 ```